 In my own case, because of this and the fact that I had symptoms associated with SIBO as well as many of the common contributing factors that may lead to it, my doctor didn’t do any SIBO testing on me and instead we did a treat-and-see approach.
 When the first round of treatment reduced my symptoms, she gave me a working diagnosis of SIBO and we did several rounds of treatment until my symptoms were gone.

 Generally, there are 3 treatments for SIBO: antibiotics, antimicrobials, or an elemental diet.
 Some doctors may also put the patient on a low FODMAP diet while treating with antibiotics or antimicrobials.
+Note: it’s not recommended to follow a low FODMAP diet more than a few months.
+Cutting out FODMAPs long term hurt gut health, so goals for using the diet should also include reintroducing a variety of foods after a period of time.

 While each treatment type had been shown to reduce SIBO, they have different pros and cons, costs, accessibility, etc. Some doctors find antimicrobials to be a helpful first-line treatment, because these can also address gut dysbiosis in the colon as well.